Intended to be Amended

 The Constitution wasn't our first founding document, and has been amended 27 times.
 It can be changed again.

 Time was running short.
-The nation hadn’t even found its footing yet and it was already falling apart.
+The nation hadn’t even found its footing yet and was already falling apart.
 The grand plan hadn’t materialized as they had hoped.
 It was time to act.

-The United States already had a founding document, The Articles of Confederation.
+The United States already had a founding document, the Articles of Confederation.
 Unfortunately, it wasn’t working.
-States held all of the power and the federal government had none.
-The federal government couldn’t raise funds, regulate trade or conduct foreign policy without the states signing on with each individual decision, a near impossible task.
+States held all of the power, and the federal government had none.
+The federal government couldn’t raise funds, regulate trade, or conduct foreign policy without the states signing on with each individual decision, a near-impossible task.
 Even worse, the states were struggling to govern themselves.
 There were uprisings, tax issues, and no larger government to lend support where needed.

 Madison’s plan of having a proposal ready for the start of the convention paid off.
 The first two months of the convention were spent discussing all of the aspects of the Virginia Plan.

-Then came the New Jersey Plan, and finally the Connecticut Compromise which blended aspects of both the Virginia and New Jersey plans to form the Constitution we know today.
-The convention spent only 115 days planning, discussing and writing a founding document to govern an entire young democratic republic.
+Then came the New Jersey Plan and, finally, the Connecticut Compromise, which blended aspects of both the Virginia and New Jersey plans to form the Constitution we know today.
+The convention spent only 115 days planning, discussing, and writing a founding document to govern an entire young democratic republic.

 The road to getting the original states to ratify the Constitution was difficult.
 People were weary of it for numerous reasons.
 Some of the resistance was how much power was going to the federal government.
 Another aspect was that the document was flawed.